Awards

 October 1 – November 1, 2024

 The Robins/Guze Award is presented in honor of two psychiatrists Eli Robins (1921-1994) and Samuel B. Guze (1923-2000).
 These pioneers questioned every fundamental premise in clinical psychopathology and undertook studies and approaches that have changed the field of psychiatry forever.
 Their contributions included advancing a biological and medical view of mental illness, developing standard diagnostic criteria for mental disorders, and (as successive Heads of the Department of Psychiatry at Washington University School of Medicine), mentoring numerous investigators in the field.
-In memory of these significant contributions to the field of psychopathology, the Robins/Guze Award will be given to an early career investigator who has been conducting research, but has not yet been a Principal Investigator on a R01 grant or equivalent and has not yet reached the level of Associate Professor.
-The Robins/Guze Awardee will be automatically nominated as a member to the APPA and the first year’s membership dues will be waived.
-See complete list of winners below.
-The deadline to submit nominations for the Robins-Guze award is Monday, November 1, 2024 through the online submission form.
-Nominations for this award should come from the candidate’s mentor and include a CV of the nominee and a brief letter supporting the appropriateness of the candidate for this award.

 Hamilton Award